 Summer is here and there’s nothing I love more than an ice-cold cocktail on the deck, while basking in the sun.
 And by basking in the sun, I mean parenting my four kids.
 Some days are long, and it feels like five o’clock is so far away so why not get a head start with a virgin cocktail.
 If you want to (or need to) you can booze it up when five o’clock hits, if you like to play by the rules.

 These four cocktails are inspired by the last five years of my life, four of which I was pregnant.
-It seemed, wherever I went, there was always someone who was driving, pregnant, nursing, on a health kick, sober Octobering or someone who just plain didn’t drink alcohol.
+It seemed, wherever I went, there was always someone who was driving, pregnant, nursing, on a health kick, sober Octobering or someone who just didn’t drink alcohol.
 Whatever the reason, if you choose not to consume alcohol, it’s still possible to have a refreshing cocktail instead of a pop or a water.
-It’s also nice to know, that you can offer all your guests the same cocktail with alcohol as an option if they so choose, so nobody misses out on the deliciousness.
+It’s also nice to know, that you can offer all your guests the same cocktail with alcohol as an option, so nobody misses out on the deliciousness.

 A combination of hand-zested and juiced lemons, oranges and grapefruits and bottled in small batches in Montreal, Lemo is a modern take on a 100-year-old family recipe from right here in Manitoba, the small town of Ste.
 Rose-du-Lac.
-If you’re a Winnipegger, the only place you can buy it in the city is at Coal and Canary at the Forks.
-Otherwise, you can find it at various retailers, restaurants, bars and coffee shops in Quebec and online here.
+You can find it at various retailers, restaurants, bars and coffee shops in Quebec and online here.
 Are you thirsty yet?

 I prepared Lemo Original as directed on the bottle and my kids loved it.
 I thought preparing it this way highlighted the lemon flavor and it tasted just like fresh squeezed lemonade.
 Next, I made a Lemo Creamsicle, which tastes exactly like an orange Creamsicle.
 So refreshing on a hot day.